quii/learn-go-with-tests/command-line.md

 `$GOPATH/src/github.com/your-name/my-app`

+In order for you to make an application in Go you need a `main` function inside a `package main`.
+So far all of our "domain" code has lived inside `package main` so that our `main` func can easily reference it.

-It is good practice not to go over-the-top with package structure and thankfully it's pretty straightforward to add structure _when you need it_.
+This was fine so far and it is good practice not to go over-the-top with package structure.
+Thankfully it's pretty straightforward to add structure _when you need it_.

 Inside the existing project create a `cmd` directory with a `webserver` directory inside that (e.g `mkdir -p cmd/webserver`).